Luciee246/cart253/topics/mod-jam/planning.md

 Basic things to do:

-- Start screen: start, instructions, and customize button
+- Start screen: start and instructions button
+- Add a strike variable
+- Add sound for flies
+- Lose screen: try again button and fun facts about frogs

 - Add a firefly // DONE
-- Add a strike variable
 - Fly moves in a small sine // DONE
 - Flies and fireflies speed up over time // DONE
 - Sky gets darker = Game gets harder // DONE
-- Add sound for flies
-- Lose screen: try again button and fun facts about frogs

 Questions: